7 Best PLM Software for Fashion Teams for 2026

 Regulatory and sustainability compliance tracking – Manage audits, certifications, and traceability

-Integration with ERP systems and design tools – Syncs with broader enterprise tech stacks
+Seamless integration with ERP systems and design tools – Syncs with broader enterprise tech stacks

 Sample and costing modules – Track sample requests and manage material costs